JSTOR-Labs/juncture/pages/dane-john-mound.md

 # Dane John Mound

 The Dane John Mound is a former Roman cemetery in Canterbury.
-Photographed by Michael Stubss and Ethan Dudley in 2021.
+Photographed by Michael Stubbs and Ethan Dudley in 2021.